clbarnes/backports.strenum/README.rst

 backports.strenum
 =================

-A backport of (copy and paste from) python 3.10's StrEnum class:
+A backport of (copy and paste from) python 3.10's StrEnum class for >=3.8:

     Base class for creating enumerated constants that are also subclasses of :class:`str`.